Monopoles and Landau-Ginzburg Models I: Introduction

-where $H\colonequals \im W$ and $P: \R_t\times [0,1]_s\to M$ is a $J$-holomorphic curve subject to Lagrangian boundary conditions.
-We wish to generalize this picture in two directions, starting with \begin{enumerate} \item the structure group $G$ is abelian, but non-trivial. \end{enumerate} In this case, the action of $G$ on $M$ is Hamiltonian with a moment map $\mu:M\to \g$ and the superpotential $W$ is $G$-invariant.
-Readers are referred to Definition \ref{LGmodels} for other requirements on a gauged Landau-Ginzburg model.
-The replacement of \eqref{E0.1} is the gauged Witten equations:
+We wish to generalize this picture in two directions, starting with \begin{enumerate} \item $M$ is acted on by an abelian Lie group $G$ with a moment map $\mu:M\to \g$, and the superpotential $W$ is $G$-invariant.
+The triple $(M,W,G)$ is then called a gauged Landau-Ginzburg model; see Section \ref{1.2} for the precise definition. \end{enumerate}